vaibhavi00500-hue/Revenue-Forecasting/README.md

 ## The logic behind the numbers

-We kept the forecasting method simple on purpose — the goal was something a finance person could actually check by hand and trust, not a black box.
+We kept the forecasting method simple on purpose: the goal was something a finance person could actually check by hand and trust, not a black box.

 - Revenue for the next 3 years is projected off the company's own historical